gknowles/dimcli/docs/README.md

 ~~~

 ## Argument Names
-Names are passed in as a space separated list of argument names that look
+Names are passed in as a space separated list where the individual names look
 like these:

 | Type of name                        | Example      |